 - Commuter train or bus

-If you drive your personal car to your business destination, then you can deduct any expenses for operating and maintaining your car while traveling for business.
-There are two ways to take this deduction: calculate actual expenses, or take the standard mileage deduction.
+If you drive your personal car to your business destination, you can deduct the expenses for operating and maintaining your car while traveling for business.
+There are two ways to take this deduction: calculate actual expenses or take the standard mileage deduction.

-You can calculate your actual expenses by totaling your receipts for your actual expenses like gas, tolls, and parking.
-Alternatively, calculate the total miles driven round trip and multiply it by the standard mileage deduction which is currently 57.5 cents per mile.
+When deducting travel expenses, you can calculate your actual expenses by totaling your receipts on things like gas, tolls, and parking.
+Alternatively, calculate the total miles driven round trip and multiply it by the standard mileage deduction for 2017, which is currently 57.5 cents per mile.
 Compare the total of your actual expenses to the standard mileage that you calculated and take whichever gives you the largest deduction.

 If your business trip is overnight and you need to stay in a hotel, you can deduct your hotel room and taxes for the length of your stay for business only.
-For example, if you attend a 3 day convention, but you want to stick around for the weekend to see the sights, then you can deduct your hotel cost for 3 days.
-The remainder of the trip is for personal reasons and therefore not deductible.
+For example, if you attend a 3-day convention but you want to stick around for the weekend to see the sights, then you can only deduct your hotel cost for 3 days.

 You can deduct 50% of the cost of meals while traveling as long as they are not “lavish or extravagant,” according to the IRS rules.
 An expense is not considered lavish or extravagant as long as it is reasonable.
 If you would dine at a restaurant even if it were not a tax deduction, then I think it’s safe to say this is reasonable.